openais-io/sheepdb/README.md

 ## Features

 - 🔄 Use Google Spreadsheets as a database
-- 🚀 Simple CLI interface for data management
-- 🌐 RESTful API server
+- 🌐 Full CRUD operations via HTTP endpoints
-- 📊 Easy data querying and manipulation
+- 📊 Rich query capabilities for data retrieval
 - 🔐 Secure authentication for API endpoints

 ## Prerequisites